Battle of Montgisard: Battle

-Saladin continued his march onward towards Jerusalem, underestimating the leper-king Baldwin IV and believing he would not be followed.
+Saladin continued his march towards Jerusalem, underestimating the leper king Baldwin IV and believing he would not be followed.
 Believing Baldwin and his forces were not an immediate threat, he possibly allowed his army to be spread out over a large area to forage and gather additional resources.
 Unbeknownst to Saladin, the command he had left to subdue the King had been insufficient, and now both Baldwin and the Templars were marching to intercept him before he reached Jerusalem.

 The Christians, led by the King Baldwin IV of Jerusalem, pursued the Muslims along the coast, finally catching their enemies at Mons Gisardi (Montgisard), near Ramla.
 The location is disputed, as Ramla was a large region that included the town under the same name.
 Malcolm Barber equates Mons Gisardi with the mound of Al-Safiya.
 Saladin's chronicler Imad ad-Din al-Isfahani refers to the battle taking place by the mound of Al-Safiya, potentially modern Tell es-Safi near the village of Menehem, not far from Ashkelon and within the contemporary Ramla province.
 Al-Safiya means white and, indeed, the Es-Safi hill is white with rocky outcrops, out from which sprouted the foundations of a Crusader Castle that had been hastily built at the top, called Blanchegarde.
 Ibn al-Athīr, one of the Arab chroniclers, mentions that Saladin intended to lay siege to a Crusader Castle in the area.
 But Saladin's supply train had allegedly been mired.
 There is a small stream north of Tell es-Safi bordering farmland that in November might have been plowed up and muddy enough to hinder the passage of the train.
 The Egyptian chroniclers agree that the supplies had been delayed at a river crossing.
 It is said that the army of Saladin may have been taken by surprise due to the circumstances.
 Some sources assume that Saladin underestimated Baldwin IV.
 Saladin had purposely left his baggage train at al-Arish so that his army would more swiftly move through occupied Crusader territory.
 And so, the army had instead resorted to sourcing their victuals along the way.